 Eliminating interchange friction, short hauls, and revenue division challenges will enable 105,000 carloads of merchandise traffic to shift from road to rail in the watershed, UP said, citing estimates from the Oliver Wyman consulting firm.

 Union Pacific and Norfolk Southern anticipate adding several routes, including two new daily intermodal train pairs connecting the East and the West with more direct service – reducing estimated transit times from Southern California to the Ohio Valley and Northeast by up to 20 hours and from Southern California to the Southeast by more than two days.
-To meet expected intermodal growth, the combined company plans to introduce a total of six premium intermodal lanes operating seven days a week.

 A new intermodal train connecting Southern California to the Ohio Valley and the Northeast will use UP’s Sunset and Golden State routes to Kansas City, where it will get on Norfolk Southern’s former Wabash main line to Butler, Ind., the connection with the NS Premier Corridor main line to the East Coast.
-Eliminating the Chicago interchange will shorten the trip by up to 252 miles and reduce estimated transit times by up to 20 hours.
+Eliminating the interchange in Chicago will shorten the trip by up to 252 miles and reduce estimated transit times by up to 20 hours.

 The combined railroad also will introduce six new manifest trains to bridge the East-West divide more efficiently, reducing over 600 daily car handlings.